 When completing a risk assessment, it’s then important to look at the occupancy rates.
 As mentioned before, the nature of occupancy is also essential.
 In a manufacturing environment that produces products with hazardous machinery, the number of fire wardens may be a ratio of 2:20.

 Consider a shopping centre environment, the emergency warden per occupant may reach as high as 1:100 or even more significant.
 In a shopping centre, each shop owner may have a warden role to varying degrees.

 In a very high hazard environment, for example, during live electrical work.
 There may be a requirement for a spotter at a ratio of 1:1.

 So, as can be seen, there is no one size fits all.
 Professional guidance should be the sort to establish an appropriate ratio for a business and account for both structural and occupancy characteristics.

 Training is a critical aspect of preparing for emergencies, and there should be a reference to training coordination in the emergency management plan.

 It’s tough to cover the requirements and assess an individual as competent in a 4-hour emergency fire warden course.
 Some introductory firefighting recruit course is 20 to 25 weeks full time.
 Even though it’s problematic and inappropriate to compare emergency workers with emergency fire wardens, the better an overall training program is, the more competent a warden will be.

 Mentorship and general testing will build confidence and help emergency wardens perform their roles much better than simply completing a fire warden course.

 The emergency response team (ERT) require far greater training than the normal emergency warden and may work beside the emergency services to help combat the situation.

-It is important to consult the appropriate standards and codes to ensure compliance with established standards.
-Evenso, the objective of any preparedness, response and recovery will be to keep people safe and minimise the impact on property and the environment.
+It is essential to consult the appropriate standards and codes to ensure compliance with established standards.
+The objective of any preparedness, response and recovery will be to keep people safe and minimise the impact on property and the environment.